-Ingrid Gould Ellen is Professor of Urban Planning and Public Policy at NYU’s Robert F. Wagner Graduate School of Public Service and Co-Director of the Furman Center for Real Estate and Urban Policy.
+Ingrid Gould Ellen is the Paulette Goddard Professor of Urban Policy and Planning at NYU’s Robert F. Wagner Graduate School of Public Service and Faculty Director of the NYU Furman Center.
 Her research centers on neighborhoods, housing, and residential segregation.
-Professor Ellen is author of Sharing America’s Neighborhoods: The Prospects for Stable Racial Integration (Harvard University Press, 2000) and has been published in such journals as Urban Studies, the Journal of Policy Analysis and Management, Brookings-Wharton Papers on Urban Affairs, and Housing Policy Debate.
-She is currently undertaking a national study of economic change in U.S. neighborhoods.
-In addition, she is studying the interaction between investments in schools and subsidized housing and examining why some parcels of land remain underdeveloped, even in hot markets.
-Professor Ellen teaches courses in microeconomics, urban economics, and urban policy research.
-Before coming to NYU, Professor Ellen held visiting positions at the Urban Institute and the Brookings Institution.
-She attended Harvard University, where she received a bachelor’s degree in applied mathematics, an M.P.P., and a Ph.D. in public policy.
+Ingrid is author of Sharing America’s Neighborhoods: The Prospects for Stable Racial Integration (Harvard University Press, 2000) and editor of How to House the Homeless (Russell Sage Foundation, 2010) and has published articles in such journals as the Journal of Urban Economics, the Journal of Policy Analysis and Management, the Journal of the American Planning Association, and Housing Policy Debate.
+Ingrid teaches courses in microeconomics, urban economics, and urban policy research.
+Before coming to NYU, Ingrid held visiting positions at the Urban Institute and the Brookings Institution.
+She attended Harvard University, where she received a Bachelor’s degree in Applied Mathematics, an M.P.P., and a Ph.D. in Public Policy.
+See publications >>

 Shannon Moriarty Email

-Shannon Moriarty is the Communications Director at the Furman Center, where she works to bring the Center’s research and policy work to the public, media, and other stakeholders.
-Prior to joining the Center, she was founding writer and editor of Change.org’s End Homelessness blog, where she provided daily commentary and analysis on housing and homelessness issues.
-Previously, she was a Research Assistant at the National Alliance to End Homelessness and Communications Director at United for a Fair Economy.
-Shannon holds a B.A. in Political Science from Bridgewater State University, where she was an Adrian Tinsley Scholar, a Certificate in Nonprofit Management from Duke University, and an M.A. in Urban and Environmental Policy and Planning from Tufts University.
+Shannon Moriarty is the Communications Director at the NYU Furman Center, where she works to bring the Center’s research and policy work to the public, media, and other stakeholders.
+Previously, she was founding writer and editor of Change.org’s End Homelessness blog, where she provided daily commentary and analysis on housing and homelessness issues.She was also a Research Assistant at the National Alliance to End Homelessness and Communications Director at United for a Fair Economy.
+Shannon holds a B.A. in Political Science from Bridgewater State University, where she was an Adrian Tinsley Scholar and an M.A. in Urban and Environmental Policy and Planning from Tufts University.

 Bethany O’Neill Email